How to Track Shopify AOV (Average Order Value)

 Remember: AOV is a means to an end, not the goal itself.
 The real objective is sustainable revenue growth with healthy margins—and AOV is one of the most powerful levers you can pull to get there.

-What Metrics Should I Track in Shopify Analytics?
+Where do I find AOV in Shopify Analytics?

 You May Also Like...